Samar Badawi: Disobedience and adhl court cases

 Samar Badawi was allegedly physically abused by her father for 15 years.
 Her mother died prior to October 2010.
 In March 2008, she escaped to a women's shelter in Jeddah, the Protection Home.
 As her male guardian under the male guardianship system, Badawi's father filed a charge of disobedience against her.
 The Saudi Public Prosecutions and Investigation Bureau dropped the charge.

 Badawi's father filed another disobedience charge against her in 2009.
 Badawi missed some court appearances.
 In June, Judge Abdullah al-'Uthaim issued a warrant for her arrest.
 In July, she moved from the women's shelter to her brother's home.
 A non-judicial investigation by the Protection Home stated that "Badawi's father had beaten and verbally abused her, used drugs, had 14 wives, had exhausted his financial resources, had repeatedly changed jobs, and became friendly with a 'bad group of people.'"

 Badawi wished to marry.
 Her father refused permission.
-Badawi then filed an adhl charge against her father for the refusal to allow her marriage, requesting to remove her father's status as her guardian.
+Badawi then filed an adhl charge against her father for the refusal to allow her marriage, requesting to remove her father as her guardian.

-According to Human Rights Watch, Badawi filed the adhl charge against her father after her father had filed the disobedience charge against her.
+According to Human Rights Watch, Badawi filed the adhl charge against her father after he had filed the disobedience charge against her.
 According to Arab News, Badawi's father filed the disobedience charge as a "counter-suit after" Badawi had filed the adhl charge.